pdfminer/pdfminer.six/docs/source/faq.rst

 ==============================

 Pdfminer.six is a fork of the `original pdfminer created by Euske
 <https://github.com/euske>`_.
-Almost all of the code and architecture is in
+Almost all of the code and architecture are in
-fact created by Euske.
-But, for a long time this original pdfminer did not support Python 3.
+-fact created by Euske.
+But, for a long time, this original pdfminer did not support Python 3.
 Until 2020 the original pdfminer only supported Python 2.
 The original goal of pdfminer.six was to add support for Python 3.
-This was done with the six package.
-The six package helps to write code that is compatible with both Python 2 and Python 3.
+This was done with the `six` package.
+The `six` package helps to write code that is compatible with both Python 2 and Python 3.
 Hence, pdfminer.six.

 As of 2020, pdfminer.six dropped the support for Python 2 because it was